-The <agimp> module uses the V-notch weir equation to calculate the angle of the Vnotch weir to be used in the compound-weir equation.
+The <agimp> module uses the V-notch weir equation to calculate the angle of the V-notch weir to be used in the compound-weir equation.
 The module should place limitations on the calculated notch angle, since the assumed relationship is not valid for all angles and heads, and some weir angles might not be practical.
+In cases where an impractical V-notch weir is selected by the <agimp> module, a circular orifice might be a better selection.
+The Panel understands that the District plans to modify the <agimp> module to check impoundment discharges and select the appropriate discharge structure.